 An introductory study of selected topics within the area of religious studies as determined by faculty expertise and student interest.
 Topics may take a thematic, historical or comparative approach within the following areas: religion and culture, religion and society, religious ethics, religious thought and sacred texts.
 The course may be repeated for credit.
+Prerequisite: one 100-level RES course, or by permission of the instructor.

-RES-201 Philosophy and the Meaning of Life (3.00 cr.)
+RES-201 Philosophy and the meaning of Life (3.00 cr.)